mozmeao/snippets-service/docs/data_collection.rst

 Google Analytics
 ----------------

+The `snippets statistics server <https://google.com>`_ may proxy data to Google Analytics, with stripped IP information and with a unique to every request, randomly generated UID.
+Google Analytics is never loaded within about:home.
 Some Mozilla websites use Google Analytics to collect data about user behavior so that we can improve our sites.
-Neither the Snippets Service nor the code on about:home use Google Analytics directly, and Google Analytics is never loaded within about:home.